Play the Percentages: Solo contestant format

 On March 3, 1980, the format was overhauled.
 Two individual contestants, one a returning champion, competed in a straight quiz.
 Three categories were in play in each game.
 Two of the categories were selected by the players before the game, with each player selecting one that they felt they knew the most about.
 The third category consisted of random general knowledge questions and was called Potluck.

 A round started with a category being determined by a randomizer, and two questions were asked in that category.
-The challenger chose a value from ten to ninety points in ten point increments for the first question with the points based on the percentage of the people surveyed who answered the question incorrectly, rounded to the nearest zero.
+The challenger chose a value from ten to ninety points in ten point increments for the first question with the points based on the percentage of the people surveyed who answered the question incorrectly, rounded to the nearest ten.
 Answering correctly earned the challenger the points, but the champion could steal them if the challenger did not answer correctly.
 The second question was played the same way, but with the champion determining the value.

 If one of the two preselected categories was chosen, both questions would be asked in turn.
 If Potluck was chosen, both questions were toss-ups and could be answered by either player by buzzing in.
 Later, every question became a toss-up.

-The first contestant to reach 250 points won the game, $500, and advanced to the bonus round.
+The first contestant to reach 250 points won the game and $500 and advanced to the bonus round.
 If there was no winner after five rounds, a final toss-up question decided the winner (the player who is in the lead getting to choose the category), who then advanced to the bonus round.
 Any contestant who won five consecutive games won a new car.